How to Paint a Fiberglass Boat for a Showroom Finish

 Non-Negotiable Safety Equipment

-Let's be clear: working with marine paints, solvents, and sanding dust involves serious health risks.
-Your personal protective equipment (PPE) is the single most important part of your toolkit.
-It is 100% non-negotiable.
-The fumes from two-part polyurethane paints, for example, contain isocyanates, which are incredibly toxic if you breathe them in.
+Working with marine paints, solvents, and sanding dust involves serious health risks.
+Personal protective equipment (PPE) is the single most important part of your toolkit.
+The fumes from two-part polyurethane paints, for example, contain isocyanates, which are incredibly toxic if inhaled.

 Your essential safety kit must include:

-• Eye Protection: You need chemical splash goggles or, at a minimum, safety glasses to shield your eyes from splashes and airborne dust.
+- Eye Protection: Chemical splash goggles or, at a minimum, safety glasses are needed to shield your eyes from splashes and airborne dust.

-Putting together a complete toolkit is a foundational step for any successful boat project.
-For a more detailed look at the gear every boat owner should have in their dock box, check out our complete guide to must-have boat tools.
+For a more detailed look at the gear every boat owner should have in their dock box, check out the complete guide to must-have boat tools.

 Getting the Surface Ready for Paint

 It all kicks off with a serious, deep clean.
-Your boat's hull has seen it all—salt spray, algae, old wax, you name it.
+Your boat's hull has seen it all, including salt spray, algae, and old wax.
 Every bit of that grime is an enemy to new paint, preventing it from getting a solid grip on the surface.

 Start With a Spotless Surface

-Your first mission is to get rid of every last trace of that surface contamination.
-This isn't a job for your dish soap from home; you need something formulated to tackle marine-grade buildup without harming the fiberglass.
+The first mission is to get rid of every last trace of surface contamination.
+This isn't a job for dish soap from home; you need something formulated to tackle marine-grade buildup without harming the fiberglass.
 A good, pH-neutral boat soap is your first tool of choice.
 Mix it up and give the entire boat a good, hard scrub from the waterline up.

 The Make-or-Break De-Waxing Step